28 Patio Privacy Ideas for Your Backyard in 2023

 If you’re in the Austin area, pools (and pool fences) will be inspected once installed.
 The requirements for pool fences vary on whether the pool is for commercial or personal use.
 If the pool is for personal use, the fence height must be at least four feet tall and cannot include any openings or gaps larger than 4 inches.
 Your pool fence needs a gate, and the gate needs to swing away from the pool and have a latch at least 60” high.

 Keeping your children safe in the pool this summer is a two-way street.
 Although you’ve trained them and educated them on pool safety and swimming best practices, the best way to keep them safe in the pool is to closely watch them.
 There are a couple of general rules you should follow when monitoring your children at the pool.

 Once everyone is done swimming, put all toys away in a safe place out of sight.
 Pool safety starts with you!
-Give us a call today to install your pool fence in time for summer.
+Give us a call today, our fence builders can install your pool fence in time for summer.